antpearson/Mixd-CSS-Framework/README.md

 ### Key selectors should (typically) never be a type selector or an object/abstraction class

-You should never find yourself writing selectors whose key selector is a type selector (e.g. `.header ul{}`) or a base object (e.g. `.header .nav{}`).
+You should never find yourself writing selectors whose key selector is a type selector (e.g. `.header ul {}`) or a base object (e.g. `.header .nav {}`).
 This is because you can never guarantee that there will only ever be one `ul` or `.nav` in that `.header`, the key selector is too loose/too broad.

-It would be more appropriate to give the element in question an explicit class targeting that one and that one only, so `.header .nav{}` would be replaced with `.site-nav`, for example.
+It would be more appropriate to give the element in question an explicit class targeting that one and that one only, so `.header .nav {}` would be replaced with `.site-nav`, for example.

 The only time where a type selector may be appropriate is if you have a situation like this:

-    a{
-        color:red;
+    a {
-    }
+        color:red; }

-    .promo{
-        background-color:red;
-        color:white;
+    .promo {
+        background-color: red;
-    }
+        color: white; }

-        .promo a{
+    .promo a {
-            color:white;
-        }
+        color: white; }

 In this case you _know_ that every `a` in `.promo` needs a blanket rule because it would be unreadable without.